 Developing and implementing a sustainable program to control common carp

-Description: This project, a contract with the Riley-Purgatory Bluff Creek Watershed District, focuses on developing control techniques for common carp and improving water quality.
+This project, a contract with the Riley-Purgatory Bluff Creek Watershed District, focused on developing control techniques for common carp and improving water quality.
 Common carp cause great damage to water quality, aquatic vegetation, and waterfowl populations in shallow lakes and wetlands.

-This project is being conducted in conjunction with another MAISRC project, Restoration and maintenance of native macrophytes in lakes, which studied the response of native aquatic plants to carp removal.
+This project was conducted in conjunction with another MAISRC project, Restoration and maintenance of native macrophytes in lakes, which studied the response of native aquatic plants to carp removal.

 - Elucidating the mechanism underlying the productivity-recruitment hypothesis in the invasive common carp (Published paper)